MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads-editor-v11/hlp_BAE_PROC_ReviewKeywordResults.md

 > [!NOTE]
 > If some or all of the keyword results columns are not visible, in the **Manager** pane, scroll to the right.
+> If you want to change which columns are displayed in the **Manager** pane, do the following:
 > - Click columns icon.
 > - In the **Select Columns** dialog box:			 Select the check boxes for columns you want displayed.
 Clear the check boxes for columns you want removed.
 > - [!INCLUDE [ClickOK](./includes/ClickOK.md)]